rinigus/osmscout-server/README.md

 The reference point can be given either as a query ("Paris") or as a location coordinates.
 If the both forms are given in URL, location coordinates are preferred.

+When reference route is given, the search is along the route.
+It can be used to find POIs along the route starting, if given, from the reference point.

 The result is given in JSON format.
 It returns a JSON object with two
 keys: `"origin"` (coordinates of the reference point used in the